Union PumpkinFest and North Mason Chamber Catapult Contest

 Union Pumpkin Festival is an all October long harvest festival and fall celebration that takes place in the heart of autumn culminating on Halloween weekend.

 At Hunter Farms in Union you can find out just how far a pumpkin can fly!
 Wood crafted pumpkin catapults and trebuchets compete in an annual competition of builder skill, accuracy, and showmanship.
-The catapult contest typically takes place on the last Saturday in October (SATURDAY, OCTOBER 28, 2017, 12-3PM) at Hunter Farms out in the pumpkin patch, rain or shine.
+The catapult contest typically takes place on the last Saturday in October from 12-2 PM at Hunter Farms out in the pumpkin patch, rain or shine.
 Watch ‘em hurl!

 Fall is a time for the coming together of community and the celebration of both family and the bounty of the harvest the world over.
 On the Olympic Peninsula the first misty fall rains awaken in the surrounding wood a cornucopia of mushrooms.
 The nearby Olympics become peppered with secret groves filled with chanterelles, where connoisseurs compete in a little known, age old competition to be the first picker of the season.